JeffM-Code/PortfolioWork/ML/GasTurbineConsumption/README.md

 Micro Gas Turbine Energy Consumption<br><br>

 ## Info
 Using data from an experiment done using a micro gas turbine, the idea's to predict its energy usage.
-This model can then help inform decisions on the tooling itself, as its performance can be emulated virtually via a predictive ML model, so it can be tested on a different environment and the results of that test can be treated as being reasonably accurate, depending on model performance on emulating its true behavior.<br>
+This model can then help inform decisions on the tooling itself, as its performance can be emulated virtually via a predictive ML model, so it can be tested on a different environment and the results of that test can be treated as being reasonably accurate, depending on model performance on emulating its behavior in reality.<br><br>

 #### Micro gas turbine:<br><br>
 <img src="reports/figures/micro_gas_turbine.jpg" alt="micro gas turbine" width="590"/><br><br>